Cookstown: History

-The main street, looking north.
-Slieve Gallion is in the background.

-In 1609 land was leased to an English ecclesiastical lawyer, Dr Cooke, who fulfilled the covenants entered in the lease by building houses on the land.
-In 1628, King Charles I granted Letters Patent to Cooke permitting the holding of a twice-weekly market for livestock and flaxen goods.
+The town was founded in the early 17th century, during the Plantation of Ulster.
+In 1609, land confiscated from the native Irish was leased to English colonist and ecclesiastical lawyer Allan Cooke.
+He fulfilled the covenants entered in the lease by building houses in the townland of Corcrigagh or Corchrichy, or an Chorr Chríochach, "the boundary hill".
+In 1628, Charles I granted Letters Patent to Cooke permitting the holding of a twice-weekly market for livestock and flaxen goods.

-In 1641, the native Irish revolted against the Planters in a bloody rebellion and the town was destroyed.
+In the Irish rebellion of 1641, the native Irish revolted against the colonists in a bloody rebellion and the town was destroyed.
 The rebellion had a devastating effect on the town and development ceased for nearly a century.
 Over the succeeding years, the lands around Cookstown were progressively bought up by William Stewart of Killymoon until in 1671 all of Dr Cooke's lands were in the hands of the Stewart family.
 William Stewart and later his son James set out plans for the town soon after this.
 Inspired by the Wide Streets Commission's work in Dublin, they planned a new town to be built along a tree lined boulevard which was to be 135 feet wide.

 In 1802, Colonel William Stewart (James Stewart's unmarried son) approached the London architect, John Nash, and requested that he visit the area to rebuild Killymoon Castle.
 Nash also designed the Rectory at Lissan for the Rev John Molesworth Staples in 1807.

 With the establishment of Gunning's Linen Weaving Mill, with over 300 looms, Cookstown developed in the 19th century as the local centre of the linen trade.
 Two railways established terminus railway stations at Cookstown - the Belfast and Northern Counties Railway (1856-1955) and the Great Northern Railway (1879-1959).

 Prominent developments in the second half of the 19th century included J.J.
 McCarthy's Church of the Holy Trinity on Chapel Street.

 On 17 June 1920, during the Irish War of Independence, the Irish Republican Army (IRA) raided the Royal Irish Constabulary (RIC) barracks in Cookstown, with help from four sympathetic RIC officers.
 In a brief firefight, IRA member Patrick Loughran was killed.
 He was the first IRA man killed on active service in what became Northern Ireland.

 Cookstown Town Hall was designed by the town surveyor, Charles Geoffrey Birtwell, and built on the Burn Road by James Corrigan of Pomeroy: it was officially opened on 27 May 1953.

 During the Troubles, Cookstown suffered from several bomb attacks: on 2 November 1990 an off duty soldier from the Ulster Defence Regiment was killed by a car bomb.

 Cookstown Town Hall was demolished in 1998 and the Burnavon Arts and Cultural Centre opened on the site in 2000.

+On 17 March 2019, three teenagers were killed in a crowd crush outside the Greenvale Hotel in Cookstown during a St Patrick's Day disco.